Cancellation Plugin

 }

-log.info("All cancellation charges {}", cancellationCharges);
+log.info("All cancellation charges: {}", cancellationCharges);

-Map<ULID, Collection<Charge>> termCharges = DataFetcher.getInstance().getTermCharges(request.policy().latestTermLocator());
+Map<ULID, Collection<Charge>> termCharges = DataFetcher.getInstance().getTermCharges(commercialAutoRequest.policy().latestTermLocator());

-log.info("All term charges {}", termCharges);
+log.info("All term charges: {}", termCharges);

 BigDecimal totalPremium = termCharges.values().stream()